-- Strong, experienced management means when the market is strong we look to dispose of assets and when it is weak we try and source bargains i.e. an emergent strategy also called an entrepreneurial approach. - The Group has a diversified property portfolio and maintains a spread of sectors over retail, industrial, office and residential.
+- Strong, experienced management means when the market is strong we look to dispose of assets and when it is weak we try and source bargains i.e. an emergent strategy also called an entrepreneurial approach. - 2) The Group has a diversified property portfolio and maintains a spread of sectors over retail, industrial, office and residential.
 The other diversification is having a spread regionally, of the different classes of property over the UK.
 Often in a cycle not all sectors or locations are affected evenly, meaning that one or more sectors could be performing stronger, maybe even booming, whilst others are struggling.
-The strong investment sectors provide the Group with opportunities that can be used to support slower sectors through sales or income.
+The strong investment sectors provide the Group with opportunities that can be used to support slower sectors through sales or income. - 3) We invest in good secondary property, which tends to be lower value/cost, meaning we can be better diversified than is possible with the equivalent funds invested in prime property.
+There are not many property companies of our size who have over 900 individual units and over 120 buildings/locations.
+Secondary property also, very importantly, is much higher yielding which generally means the investment generates better interest cover and its value is less sensitive to market changes in rent or loss of tenants.